oracle/truffleruby/README.md

 highest possible performance you probably want the *JVM* configuration, by using `--jvm`.

+At runtime you can tell if you are using the native configuration using `Truffle.native?`.

 You won't encounter it when using TruffleRuby from the GraalVM, but there is also another configuration which is TruffleRuby running on the JVM but with the Graal compiler not available.
 This configuration will have much lower